szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

   - **Delayed Blast Shadow Fireball**: Similar to Delayed Blast Fireball, dealing a combination of 15d6 fire, cold, and magic damage.
 The shadowdancer and their summoned shade are immune to the shadowdancer's own Delayed Blast Shadow Fireball.
 Replaces Shadow Fireball.
   - **Mass Invisibility**: Instantly affects all friendly creatures within the area of effect with Improved Invisibility.
 Replaces Shadow Door.

-It also changes the **Rod of Shadowstep** so that it uses the new Shadowstep effects, is usable **3 times per day**, and activates completely instantly unlike other consumable effects.
+It also changes the **Rod of Shadowstep** so that it uses the new Shadowstep effects, is usable **3 times per day**, and activates instantly unlike other consumable effects.
 It does not disappear forever when drained; it recharges after a rest.

 ## 2. Make Shaman Spirit Form mirror the benefits of Shadow Form